In this article, you will find videos and step-by-step instructions for uninstalling and reinstalling UAD software in Windows.

 Uninstall UAD Device Drivers

-Uninstalling the UAD Software will also clear related UAD driver entries in Device Manager.
+Uninstalling the UAD Software should automatically clear all related UAD driver entries in Device Manager.
 If they remain, follow the steps below to remove them.
+If they are not listed here, proceed to next step.

 - Search and open Device Manager using the Start menu.